 …then the total estimated upgrade cost is £332,397,186,950 (see Table 2 below).

 That’s ~ £332 billion.

 December 2020 update: That’s somewhat higher than the ~£250bn estimated by the Committee on Climate Change in their 6th Carbon Budget based on seemingly lower intervention costs.

-So, to be clear: if we invest ~£332bn we get a £22.5 – £10 = £12bn (55%) energy cost reduction (Figure 1 & Table 2 below).
+So, to be clear: if we invest ~£332bn we get a £22.5 – £10 = £12bn (55%) energy cost reduction under the energy prices of the time (Figure 1 & Table 2 below).
 As you’d expect we see the biggest improvement costs and absolute savings in the bands with the most dwellings (C & D) but the biggest % savings in F & G.

 Remember the £3.8bn Social Housing Decarbonisation Fund?
 Well according to the EHS 2018 social housing is already leading the way with 56% of them in bands A-C compared to under 30% of owner-occupied.
 As a result if we ignore the A-Cs then we ‘only’ need to invest £24bn in social housing retrofits for the 1.79m D-G dwellings (see Table 3 below).
 If we include the A-Cs (the published tables don’t give a A/B/C breakdown) it’s a £54bn investment.
 On these numbers, £3.8bn a year for 10 years might see this sector home…

 Privately rented dwellings are in the same ball park – £46bn or £68bn depending if we include A-C. But the big problem is the 15.2m (63%) owner occupied homes of whom 70% are in band D-G. If we ignore the A-Cs then someone needs to find £154bn for this sector and £214bn if we include them.
 Given emerging evidence on why owners don’t improve their dwellings this is going to be the big one.